Typhoon & Rainstorm Warning

 * please make sure to read the general notes, summary and action to be taken below.

-If schools are not in session when a tropical cyclone or periods of heavy rain are likely to affect Hong Kong, the Secretary for Education and Manpower will, if the circumstances warrant it, make an announcement over the radio and television channels, advising parents whether or not to send their child to school.
+If schools are not in session when a tropical cyclone or periods of heavy rain are likely to affect Hong Kong, the Secretary for Education and Manpower will, if the circumstances warrant it, make an announcement over the radio, television, mobile APP (GovHK Notifications) or Hong Kong Observatory website (http://www.hko.gov.hk) advising parents whether or not to send their child to school.
 The announcement will be made, whenever possible, before children set out from home.
 The first announcement in the morning will be not later than 6:15 am.
 The announcement will be repeated at regular and frequent intervals.

 In any case, our school premises will be open and there will be enough teachers at GSIS to look after those pupils who have turned up despite the closure of schools/kindergartens as announced by the Education and Manpower Bureau.
 Adequate arrangements will be made for them to return home at an appropriate time.

-If schools are in session and the Secretary for Education and Manpower is advised that the situation is likely to deteriorate rapidly he will make a public announcement over radio and television stations, advising the immediate suspension of classes, in which case we shall do our utmost to make sure that adequate arrangements are made for pupils to return home.
+If schools are in session, and the Secretary for Education and Manpower is advised that the situation is likely to deteriorate rapidly he will make a public announcement over radio, television, mobile APP (GovHK Notifications) or Hong Kong Observatory website (http://www.hko.gov.hk), advising the immediate suspension of classes, in which case we shall do our utmost to make sure that adequate arrangements are made for pupils to return home.

-However, the announcement of closure while schools are in session does not automatically mean that all pupils will be sent home immediately; pupils will be kept at GSIS until they can be released to return home safely Preferably the school buses will operate normally, otherwise parents will be informed by the school when to expect their children home.
+However, the announcement of closure while schools are in session does not automatically mean that all pupils will be sent home immediately; pupils will be kept at GSIS until they can be released to return home safely.
+Ideally the school buses will be operating normally however, if not, parents will be informed by the school when to expect their children home.

-When the lowering of tropical cyclone or rainstorm warning signals enables school to resume with the following session, an announcement will be made by the Secretary for Education and Manpower.
-Nevertheless, please use your discretion in deciding whether or not to send your children back to school, having regard in particular to local weather, road and transport conditions at that time.
+When the lowering of tropical cyclone or rainstorm warning signals enables school to resume from the following session, an announcement will be made by the Secretary for Education and Manpower.
+Please follow the announcements on the GSIS website for further details.

 Please note that children will, of course, not be penalised for not coming to school or for being late under these exceptional circumstances.